archanshahh/exercise-tracker/README.md

 ### Exercise Tracker using MERN Stack
-This is a web app desinged and developed using MongoDB, Express, React and Node.js
+This web app is desinged and developed using MongoDB, Express, React and Node.js